robwelan/be-a-react-dev-ws-01/content/blog/weather-app-use-weather-forecast-query-by-coords.ts/index.md

 ## Variables

-Next the hook defines the useQuery, which uses fetch to return data from a URI provided by a helper (getLocationByCoordinatesUri).
+Next the hook defines the useQuery, which uses fetch to return data from a URI provided by a helper (getWeatherDataUri).
 The fetch query is set up to ensure if an error occurs, something icky happens, but not too icky.
 Otherwise, it simply awaits the data which we hope to retrieve from the URI.

-After that we define our setStates of recoil (setLocale and setTopCardLocaleRecoil).
+After that we define our setStates of recoil (setForecast and setTopCardWeatherRecoil).

 ## Effects

 Now we can start defining our useEffects.
 I like to put them in alphabetical order by basic action.
 In this case error handling comes first.

 The error effect simply responds to the error provided (maybe) by the useQuery error.
-Should an error occur, the setLocale state is set accordingly.
+Should an error occur, the setForecast state is set accordingly.
 You can see that an object is set, with data set with errorData, and loaded set to true and loading set to false.
 I like to be verbose with loaded and loading.
 I could just use loaded being true or false but I find I do not get the granular control I like to have most times when working with APIs.

 The next effect uses relies on error, isPending and data from useQuery to respond to.
-Within it, assuming certain conditions are met, setLocale and setTopCardLocale are given data.
+Within it, assuming certain conditions are met, setForecast and setTopCardWeatherRecoil are given data.

 The last effect uses isPending to respond to which comes from useQuery.
-If the data isPending, I set the setLocale state with loaded and and loading flags appropriately, and set data a little bit.
+If the data isPending, I set the setForecast state with loaded and and loading flags appropriately, and set data a little bit.

 ## Return